EDA tools for modern development teams

 Tools that improve quality, speed, and flexibility.

 Eccelerators develops electronic design automation tools and domain-specific languages for FPGA and ASIC development.
 Our solutions improve quality, accelerate development, and help teams stay flexible as requirements evolve.
 By embedding domain knowledge into our tools, we make complex hardware workflows easier to understand, maintain, and extend.
-HxS, for example, simplifies hardware-software interface design and has been used successfully in several hundred projects since 2015.
+Livt brings modern software engineering practice into hardware design, and HxS simplifies hardware-software interface design with a single interface description that has been used successfully in several hundred projects since 2015.

 Quality